YubicoLabs/yed-spoke-example/docs/docs/advanced-topics/low_inventory_monitor.md

 #### Script inputs

 We'll start by creating the input for the script.
-We will only create one input, which will be the result of the previous REST step call

 1. Click the **+Create Variable** button
 2. **Name**: responseBody (case sensitive)